 Before deciding whether to undertake special efforts to reach out to the neighboring community regarding a permit application, a permit applicant may want to ask itself the following types of questions.
-The answers to these questions may help the permit applicant decide what kind of community engagement will be most appropriate under the circumstances.
+The answers to these questions may help the permit applicant decide what kind of community engagement will make sense under the circumstances.

-- Would the new permit introduce new or additional pollutants to the neighboring community?
+- Would the new permit introduce new or additional pollutants to the fence-line community?

-- Is the neighboring community already exposed to pollutants originating from other facilities?
+- Is the fence-line community already exposed to pollutants originating from other facilities?

-- How will changes at the facility site affect the quality of life in the neighboring community, independent of the pollutants released?
+- How will changes at the facility site affect the quality of life in the fence-line community, independent of the pollutants released?

-- Is the proposed pollutant release—or associated activity—likely to cause concern among community members?
+- Is the proposed pollutant release—or associated activity—likely to cause concern in the community?

-- If a risk assessment has been performed for the neighboring community, what does it say?
-What have community members said about it?
+- If a risk assessment has been performed for the community, what does it say?
+What does the community think it says?

 - What direction do the permit applicant's published core values offer?

-Permit applicants may be required to reach out to a neighboring community before applying for a permit.
-For example, EPA's Resource Conservation and Recovery Act permitting regulations for hazardous waste treatment, storage, or disposal facilities have such requirements.
-See 40 CFR 124.31.
+Some laws, such as the Resource Conservation and Recovery Act, require permit applicants to reach out to the neighboring community before applying for a permit.
 In most cases, however, the decision on whether to engage in pre-application outreach is committed to the permit applicant's good judgment.
-(See Section V below for a discussion of the benefits to permit applicants when they engage community members as part of permit applications.)
-But however a permit applicant chooses to engage the neighboring community, its outreach activities should be proportional to the impact the facility's proposed permitting action would have upon the community.
+(See Section V below for a discussion of the benefits to permit applicants when they engage the community as part of permit applications.)
+But whatever way a permit applicant chooses to engage the neighboring community, its outreach activities should be proportional to the actual or perceived impact the facility's proposed permitting action would have upon the community.
 In other words, permitting actions that may have a significant impact on the community may justify more extensive outreach than permits likely to have fewer impacts.
-Engaging community members early in the permitting process can help a permit applicant gauge the level of outreach appropriate to community member's concerns.
+Engaging the community early in the permitting process can help a permit applicant gauge the level of outreach appropriate to the community's concerns.

-EPA recognizes that a permit applicant, despite its planning and execution, might not elicit community interest in its project.
+EPA also recognizes that a permit applicant, despite its planning and execution, might not elicit community interest in its project.
 For example, few people might attend meetings or visit the plant for tours.
-Before concluding that community members are uninterested in the project, the company may want to explore whether its engagement efforts were sufficiently tailored for the community.
-If the permit applicant's efforts to engage the community are made in good faith and are sufficiently tailored for community members, this will go a long way toward building trust, even if members of the community ultimately choose not to engage.
+Before concluding that the community is uninterested in the project, the company may want to explore whether its engagement efforts were sufficiently tailored for the community.
+Other factors, such as lack of awareness of the engagement opportunity or the timing of the opportunity, may not have afforded the community a meaningful chance to attend.
+If the permit applicant's efforts to engage the community are made in good faith and are sufficiently tailored for the community, this will go a long way toward building trust.

 2. Engage Community Leaders